Casterlabs/caffeinated-sdk/development/creating-a-widget.md

 			 // https://feathericons.com/?query=anchor
 			.withIcon("anchor")

-			 // Categorize as a label.
+			 // Categorize as other.
-			.withCategory(WidgetDetailsCategory.LABELS)
+			.withCategory(WidgetDetailsCategory.OTHER)

 			// This is the name shown in the creation menu.
 			.withFriendlyName("My Custom Widget"),